 In the largest-ever study of its kind researchers identified more than 100 genetic variants that affect the risk for more than one mental health condition.

 The Department of Psychiatry's annual Schizophrenia Education Day presents new research findings and important clinical topics for patients with schizophrenia and their families.
-Clinicians share their vision of modern psychiatric treatment that is preventive, patient-centered and oriented towards recovery and physical health.
+Clinicians share their vision of modern psychiatric treatment that is preventive, patient-centered and oriented toward recovery and physical health.

 2019: Advances in Integrated Community Care for People with Serious Mental Illness